November (2023 film): Development

 Following the success of Vakin Loabin (2018), Dark Rain Entertainment announced the project on 23 June 2018 with lead cast as Mohamed Jumayyil and Mariyam Majudha.
-In July 2019, reports confirmed that actor Ali Wajeeh, who during the time was residing in Sri Lanka, will make a comeback to screen with November.
+In July 2019, reports confirmed that actor Ismail Wajeeh, who during the time was residing in Singapore, will make a comeback to screen with November.
 Filming commenced on 1 October 2019 in Male', K. Thulusdhoo and Laamu Atoll.
-The remaining scenes of the film were shot in Sri Lanka.
+The remaining scenes of the film were shot in Singapore.
 In November 2019, it was reported that Ismail Wajeeh's son, Tareesh Ismail joins the cast of November and will feature several prominent faces including Meynaa Hassan, Shalabee Ibrahim, Abdulla Sadiq and Moosa Waseem.
 Filming was wrapped on 26 January 2020 by shooting a flight sequence to Dh.
 Kudahuvadhoo.

 Soundtrack

 The audio of the first single of the film titled "Moosun" which was rendered by Mariyam Ashfa was released on 24 December 2020.

-Release
+Release and reception

 A poster of the film was unveiled on 18 February 2020, announcing the release date as 6 July 2020.
 However, with the closure of movie theatres due to COVID-19 pandemic, the project was pushed.
+The film was later announced to be theatrically released on 4 December 2023.

+The film garnered mixed reviews from critics.
+Aminath Luba, writing for The Press, praised Mariyam Majudha's performance and commended the incorporation of Maldivian culture into the film.
+However, she criticized Ismail Wajeeh's dialogues, deeming them "alienated" from the film's theme, and found the screenplay to be predictable.
+In contrast, Ahmed Nadheem's review was more unfavorable; he expressed the view that the movie is the worst production from Dark Rain Entertainment.
+Nadheem condemned the screenplay, describing it as a failed attempt to integrate a love concept into an unfamiliar tradition.
+Unhappy with the color grading and music, he remarked that "the film, along with its theme and emotions, was trapped in a dark color palette, while the music and use of multiple songs killed the vibe of the film".

+November was dubbed in Russian and was included in the inflight entertainment collection of Air Astana between January and February 2024, and hence marks the first Maldivian film to be featured on the inflight entertainment list of an international airline.